 When you’re both relating to the same emotion, you can talk about your experiences and she can get a deeper understanding of who you are that goes beyond the things you do.

 Leading the conversation in an emotional direction makes it more interesting for both of you and allows her to feel a deeper connection with you.
 We could go much deeper into this piece of dating advice as there are many important factors that will help men generate rapport (body language, eye contact, etc).
 It’s also important to know how and when to shift between rapport and banter, and how/when to ramp up the sexual tension.
-You can learn more about all these aspects in detail from our AoC Online Academy.
-If you want a quicker way of mastering these techniques then you’ll want to check out our live bootcamps that run in NY and LA.
+If you want a quick way of mastering these techniques then you’ll want to check out our live bootcamps that run in LA.